Astronomers Pinpoint Set Of Exoplanets With Enough UV Light To Ignite The Spark Of Life

 — Cambridge University (@Cambridge_Uni) August 1, 2018

 The new work builds on Sutherland’s past findings and pinpoints a dozen of exoplanet candidates where life could have started just as it did on our planet.
-On the list are three exoplanets in the nearby TRAPPIST-1 system — TRAPPIST-1e, f, and g, the last of which might also have an atmosphere, the Inquisitr previously reported — as well as Kepler-452b and LHS 1140b, a super-Earth discovered last April, per the Inquisitr.
+On the list are three exoplanets in the nearby TRAPPIST-1 system — TRAPPIST-1e, f, and g, the last of which might also have an atmosphere, as the Inquisitr previously reported.
+Other candidates include Kepler-452b and LHS 1140b, a super-Earth discovered last April, per the Inquisitr.

 These are all rocky bodies residing in their star’s habitable zone, or “Goldilocks zone,” and are also showered with sufficient amounts of UV light to make possible the chemical reactions necessary for churning the building blocks of life.